 Few things are more rewarding as a homeowner than having the most luscious lawn on the block.
 Unfortunately, getting that rich, desirable green grass can be tricky, and many people end up with a patchy or weed-filled lawn.
 That’s where lawn fertilizer services come in.

-Proper fertilization can enhance the appearance and health of your grass and act as a pre-emergent weed killer and reduce the risk of weeds taking over your property.
-Our experts jump through hoops to bring you the best information possible to get your lawn the envy of the neighborhood.
-Below, you’ll find our top picks for DIY lawn fertilizers, tips on how and when to fertilize, and the best professional lawn services for beautifying your yard.
+Proper fertilization can enhance the appearance and health of your grass.
+It also acts as a pre-emergent weed killer and reduces the risk of weeds taking over your property.
+I’ve not only researched but have tested a few of these lawn care companies to help you become the envy of the neighborhood.
+Below, you’ll find my top picks for DIY lawn fertilizers, tips on how and when to fertilize, and the best professional lawn services for beautifying your yard.

 TruGreen is our top pick for professional fertilization services.
 It’s considered the best lawn care company because it has highly trained and knowledgeable technicians who use high-quality lawn analysis to determine the best products and schedules for your lawn.
-Its fertilization programs are affordable and varied for customization and affordability.
+Its service plans are affordable and varied for customization and affordability.

-TruGreen has a massive service area spanning the entire continental United States, so chances are very high that they can serve you and have completed services successfully in your specific region before.
+TruGreen has a massive service area spanning the entire continental United States, so chances are very high that it can serve you and has completed services successfully in your specific region before.

 Plan | Essential Lawn | Complete Lawn | Ultimate Outdoors |